7 Different Types of Tongue Piercing

 Frenulum Linguae Piercing

-Last but not least, because it is generally behind the tongue, let me discuss the piercing you are least likely to encounter.
+Lastly, because it is generally behind the tongue, let me discuss the piercing you are least likely to encounter.

-The frenulum is a thin strip of skin beneath the tongue that is one of the most challenging areas to pierce, not only because it is so close to the tongue and because it is so sensitive.
+The frenulum is a thin strip of skin beneath the tongue that is one of the most challenging areas to pierce, not only because it is so close to the tongue but because it is so sensitive.

 It would help if you met specific parameters before this piercing can be done, such as having thin and weak frenulums, which could cause it to come out.